MohamadMansouri/funcDiffEval/machoke/README.md

 	* The results are stored in results/machoke_prog

 ## Notes:
- * 1 and 2 apply fcatalog only on a sample of 10k entries of the database.
+ * 1 and 2 apply machoke only on a sample of 10k entries of the database.
  * Please be sure to execute the files from their directory